gkoulouras/UniProt-annotation-retriever/README.md

 ## System Requirements

-The latest release of the software (version 1.0.4) has been tested on Windows 10 operating systems.
+The software requires only a standard computer with enough RAM to support the operations defined by a user.
+Windows is the only supported OS at the moment.
+The latest release of the software (version 1.0.4) has been tested on Windows 10 operating systems with minimum 8GB of RAM and a dual-core i5-4200M CPU @2.50GHz.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 3.0+ GHz/core

+and interet connection of speed > 25 Mbps.

 ## Contact